spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Installing and integrating compiler components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As stated in the previous section `Integration of Intel tools external to Spack`_, Intel compilers and some early library-type Intel packages require a license at installation and during runtime.
+As stated in the previous section `Integration of Intel tools installed external to Spack`_, Intel compilers and some early library-type Intel packages require a license at installation and during runtime.
 Before installation, follow the section `Configuring Spack to use Intel licenses`_.

 **After installation**, follow the steps under `Integrating Compilers`_ to tell Spack the minutiae for actually using those compilers with client packages.

-* Under ``paths:``, use the full paths to the actual compiler binaries (``icc``, ``ifort``, etc.) located within the Spack installation tree, in all their unpleasant length [fn8]_.
+* Under ``paths:``, use the full paths to the actual compiler binaries (``icc``, ``ifort``, etc.) located within the Spack installation tree, in all their unsightly length [fn8]_.

 * Use the ``modules:`` or ``cflags:`` tokens to specify a suitable accompanying ``gcc`` version to help pacify picky client packages that ask for C++